angelopassa/CompetitiveProgramming/hands-on-1/README.md

 # Report HandsOn 1

+> The implementation of binary trees has been slightly modified so that negative numbers can also be handled.
+Essentially the type of the `key` attribute of the tree has been changed from `u32` to `i32`.

 ## Binary Search Tree

 The `is_bst()` method makes use of the auxiliary function `is_bst_priv(node_id)`, which takes as input the index of the node in the vector `nodes`, representing the root tree from the subtree for which the property is to be verified.
 Wanting of course to verify it for the whole tree, we pass as index `0` representing the root.